sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 targets: # ...
 ```

-The file should be placed under the `security` folder and should contain one or more X.509 certificates in PEM format.
+The file should be stored in the `security` folder and should contain one or more X.509 certificates in PEM format.